AmirAfiri/Financial-Statements-Scraper/README.md

-# FinancialStatementsScraper
+# Financial Statements Scraper

-FinancialStatementsScraper is a powerful tool that extracts data from financial statements in PDF format, transfers the balance sheet values into a database, and transforms the data into informative charts and tables for better understanding and analysis.
+Financial Statements Scraper is a powerful tool that extracts data from financial statements in PDF format, transfers the balance sheet values into a database, and transforms the data into informative charts and tables for better understanding and analysis.

 ## Features